JnyJny/busylight/README.md

 ## Web API Install

-Install `uvicorn` and `FastAPI` in addition to `busylight`:
+Installs `uvicorn` and `FastAPI` in addition to `busylight`:

 ```console
 $ python3 -m pip install busylight-for-humans[webapi]
 ```

 ## Linux Post-Install Activities
-Linux controls access to USB devices via the udev subsystem and by default denies non-root users access to devices it doesn't recognize.
+Linux controls access to USB devices via the udev subsystem.
+By default it denies non-root users access to devices it doesn't recognize.
 I've got you covered!

 You'll need root access to configure the udev rules: